gnfrazier/gnfrazier.github.io/_posts/2018-4-11-trinug-building-serverless-apis.md

 -   Add a function app to a resource group
 -   App name becomes the root for the endpoint
-    -   Name is global within azure, but you can pipe your custom domain
+    -   Name is global within Azure, but you can pipe your custom domain
 -   Consumption vs App Service Plan
     -   Consumption is auto-scale
-    -   App Service is consistent (CPUS, etc are set)
+    -   App Service is consistent (CPUs, etc are set)
--   Azure functions requires Azure storage
+-   Azure functions require Azure storage
     -   Can come down to zero instances
     -   Must have storage for the app to live (logs and so on too)
 -   Use Applications Insights - just do it, there is a free tier
 -   Can be done in the portal or using an ARM template, CLI, Powershell, whatever
--   Can use the editor window with in the app - but don't for real projects
+-   Can use the editor window within the app - but don't for real projects
     -   use your own editor and source control etc
 -   Publish source code, compile in the function.
 -   Function.json is what defines the function